 - Open Circle provides a Family Workshop Kit for schools to offer an Open Circle presentation for back-to-school nights, PTO-sponsored family nights, principal coffees/breakfasts, and other family and caregiver events

-If your school is not an Open Circle School, click here [link to Talking to Your School] for details on talking to your school.
+If your school is not an Open Circle School, click here for details on talking to your school.